harryho/blog-hugo/content/code/javascript-oop.md

 ```

-After you test, did you say: "what? how this works?
+After you test, would you ask: "what? how this works?
 It looks share the same prototype with `this`"?
 Actually the problem is the special object `this` in Javascript, which is one of the most misunderstood parts of JavaScript.
 Today it still confuses many other JS developers.
 If you have experience with other JavaScript framework.
 You will find many samples which use `that` , `self`, `vm` to replace the built-in `this`. e.g. `var that = {}`, `var self = {}`,etc. Let's see the new version of above sample code.

 ```javascript